 Small Groups – In groups, divide up cards and all students take turns asking and answering questions.

 Assessment Practice – My favorite early novice interpersonal assessment over a novel involves question cards.
 I first copy and paste comprehension questions in a doc.
 Then I print and cut them apart.
-These can be laminated to use multiple years.
+These can be laminated to use for multiple years.
 I print multiple sets to do any of the activities above to prepare for the assessment. *For a Virtual Modification, post this doc on Google Classroom and have students practice just looking at the questions and chatting in person or online in break-out rooms or Flip grid.

 Speaking Assessment – Use these exact cards for Interpersonal speaking assessments.
 You can even color code to differentiate different levels of questions.
-So students can pick what level they feel comfortable asking. *An easy way to accommodate for students with IEPs or 504 plans.
+So students can pick what level they feel comfortable asking. *An easy way to accommodate students with IEPs or 504 plans.
 See this blog post for many ideas of how I do Interpersonal Speaking Assessments.
 Below you can see a set of cards for a specific novel that students drew from the can and asked each other for the assessment.

 Activities for Question Cards – get students moving!